-Even if INVELTYS, KPI-121 0.25% or any other product candidates receives marketing approval, they may fail to achieve market acceptance by clinicians and patients, or adequate formulary coverage, pricing or reimbursement by third-party payors and others in the medical community, and the market opportunity for these products may be smaller than we estimate.
+Even if KPI-121 1.0%, KPI-121 0.25% or any other product candidates receives marketing approval, they may fail to achieve market acceptance by clinicians and patients, or adequate formulary coverage, pricing or reimbursement by third-party payors and others in the medical community, and the market opportunity for these products may be smaller than we estimate.

-If INVELTYS, KPI-121 0.25% or any other product candidate that we develop receives marketing approval, it may nonetheless fail to gain sufficient market acceptance by clinicians, patients, third-party payors and others in the medical community.
+If KPI-121 1.0%, KPI-121 0.25% or any other product candidate that we develop receives marketing approval, it may nonetheless fail to gain sufficient market acceptance by clinicians, patients, third-party payors and others in the medical community.
 Common treatments in the United States for inflammation and pain following ocular surgery include corticosteroids.
-While the most commonly used corticosteroids are approved for four-times-a-day dosing, and have submitted an NDA seeking approval of INVELTYS with twice-a-day dosing, doctors may continue to rely on ocular steroids other than INVELTYS and other treatments rather than INVELTYS, if and when it is approved for marketing by the FDA.
+While the most commonly used corticosteroids are approved for four-times-a-day dosing, and we plan to seek approval of KPI 1.0% with twice-a-day dosing, doctors may continue to rely on ocular steroids other than KPI-121 1.0% and other treatments rather than KPI-121 1.0%, if and when it is approved for marketing by the FDA.
 It is also possible that other therapeutics will be approved for treatment of inflammation and pain following ocular surgery with twice-a-day or less frequent dosing.

-While there are no drugs currently approved in the United States for the temporary relief of the signs and symptoms of dry eye disease, current treatments that are used in the United States for dry eye disease include over-the-counter artificial tears, Restasis®, Xiidra® and off-label use of corticosteroids.
+While there are no drugs currently approved in the United States for the temporary relief of the signs and symptoms of dry eye disease, current treatments that are used in the United States for dry eye disease include over-the-counter artificial tears, Restasis, Xiidra and off-label use of corticosteroids.
 It is possible that doctors may continue to rely on these treatments rather than KPI-121 0.25%, if and when it is approved for marketing by the FDA.
 In addition, if generic versions of any products that compete with any of our product candidates are approved for marketing by the FDA, they would likely be offered at a substantially lower price than we expect to offer for our product candidates, if approved.
 As a result, clinicians, patients and third-party payors may choose to rely on such products rather than our product candidates.

-If INVELTYS or KPI-121 0.25% does not achieve an adequate level of acceptance, formulary coverage, pricing or reimbursement we may not generate significant product revenues and we may not become profitable.
-The degree of market acceptance of INVELTYS, KPI-121 0.25% or any other product candidate that we develop, if approved for commercial sale, will depend on a number of factors, including:
+If KPI-121 1.0% or KPI-121 0.25% does not achieve an adequate level of acceptance, formulary coverage, pricing or reimbursement we may not generate significant product revenues and we may not become profitable.
+The degree of market acceptance of KPI-121 1.0%, KPI-121 0.25% or any other product candidate that we develop, if approved for commercial sale, will depend on a number of factors, including:

-- the efficacy and potential advantages of our product candidates compared to alternative treatments, including the existing standard of care; - our ability to offer our products for sale at competitive prices, particularly in light of the lower cost of alternative treatments; - the clinical indications for which the product is approved; - the convenience and ease of administration compared to alternative treatments;

-- the willingness of the target patient population to try new therapies and of clinicians to prescribe these therapies; - the strength of our marketing and distribution support; - the timing of market introduction of competitive products; - the availability of third-party formulary coverage and adequate reimbursement, particularly by Medicare in light of the prevalence of dry eye disease and cataracts in persons over age 55; - · the prevalence and severity of any side effects; and - any restrictions on the use of our products together with other medications.
+- · the efficacy and potential advantages of our product candidates compared to alternative treatments, including the existing standard of care; - our ability to offer our products for sale at competitive prices, particularly in light of the lower cost of alternative treatments; - · the clinical indications for which the product is approved; - the convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of clinicians to prescribe these therapies; - · the strength of our marketing and distribution support; - · the timing of market introduction of competitive products; - the availability of third-party formulary coverage and adequate reimbursement, particularly by Medicare in light of the prevalence of dry eye disease and cataracts in persons over age 55; - · the prevalence and severity of any side effects; and - \cdot any restrictions on the use of our products together with other medications.